m50d/paperdoll/README.md

  * Use of type members vs. type parameters is arguably inconsistent in places, as is general style.
  In some cases this is deliberate pragmatism so as to ensure that the types can be used in practice;
  in others I couldn't get type inference to work correctly with a more natural representation.
+ * I have largely ignored variance.
+Good type inference is a higher priority than correct variance, but contributions that add co- or contravariance without compromising type inference are welcome.
  * Compilation time is really awful, particularly in the case of errors.
+Contributions very welcome.
  * There are no performance tests.
 I don't have time to do these, but would welcome contributions.
+  * Constant-factor performance is likely also bad.
+Contributions welcome but likely a waste of time without tests.
  * There is no automatic binary compatibility checking in the build.
 MiMA seems to only support SBT, not maven.
  I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT, but any implementation of binary compatibility checking in the maven build would be very welcome.